 In the 2000 presidential election, Robbins voted for Green Party candidate Ralph Nader.
 After Republican George W. Bush narrowly won that race over Democrat Al Gore, many Democratic and leftist commentators accused Robbins of having foolishly helped to hand the election to Bush by supporting a candidate with no realistic chance of winning.
 In response to those charges, Robbins wrote in July 2001: “As someone who has voted defensively in the past and at one time recognized all Republicans as evil incarnate, I completely understand the reactions of these people….
 Eight years ago I would have said the same thing to me.
 But a lot has happened that has shifted the way I think….
 [A]fter watching the steady drift to the right of the Democratic Party under Clinton, I have come to the realization that I would rather vote my conscience than vote strategically.”

 In June 2001, Robbins spoke out in favor of the recent (1999-2000) anti-capitalist protests against the WTO, the IMF, and the World Bank.
-Calling for “the continuing presence of agitation wherever corporate entities gather to determine global economic and environmental policies,” he stated: “This is a movement in its infancy, that I believe is as morally compelling as the early abolitionists fighting to end slavery in the eighteenth century; as important as the labor activists advocating workplace safety and an end to child labor in the early l950s; as undeniable as the scientists who first alerted the American public to widespread abuse of our environment by corporate polluters.”
+Calling for “the continuing presence of agitation wherever corporate entities gather to determine global economic and environmental policies,” he stated: “This is a movement in its infancy, that I believe is as morally compelling as the early abolitionists fighting to end slavery in the eighteenth century; as important as the labor activists advocating workplace safety and an end to child labor in the early 1950s; as undeniable as the scientists who first alerted the American public to widespread abuse of our environment by corporate polluters.”

-Following the 9/11 terrorist attacks, Robbins became an aggressive critic of the Bush administration and the war on terror.
+Following the 9/11 terrorist attacks of September 2001, Robbins became an aggressive critic of the Bush administration and the war on terror.
 At a Not In Our Name-sponsored protest rally in New York on October 6, 2002, he told the crowd that while Americans were “cloaked with patriotism and the claim to spread democracy around the world,” “our fundamentalism is business.”
 “Our resistance to this fundamentalism,” Robbins elaborated, “must be resistance to profits against life, to the business of diverting attention from Enron and Halliburton.”